semgrep/semgrep-docs/docs/getting-started.md

       ```sh
       semgrep --version
       ```
-  3. Log in to Semgrep Cloud Platform (SCP):
+  3. Sign up or log in to Semgrep Cloud Platform (SCP):
       ```sh
       semgrep login
       ```
-      This command automatically opens a new tab or browser window, or click the link in the CLI to complete the step.
+      This command automatically opens a new tab or browser window.
+You can also click the link in the CLI to complete the step.
   4. A modal appears after logging in to SCP.
 Click **Create an organization**.
 Note that you can further integrate organizations (orgs) with GitLab accounts and GitHub accounts, including personal and org accounts, after you complete this procedure.
   5. After creating an organization in the previous step, return to the CLI and run a scan:
       ```sh